aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/02-setup/01-non-upgradeable-plugins.md

 ---
-title: Setting Up Non-upgradeable Plugins
+title: Non-upgradeable Plugins
 ---

-# Setting Up Non-Upgradeabe Contracts
+## Developing the Setup Contract for Non-Upgradeabe Contracts

 :::note
 To Do